barharding/kickstarter-analysis/README.md

   - Based on the data even though there would be a high number of campaigns running in the months of May and June resulting in lots of competition these are still the best months to launch a theatre campaign.
 The worst months for launching a kickstarter are November, December and January.

 - What can you conclude about the Outcomes based on Goals?
+  - The outocmes based on goals does indicate a high success rate for goals under $1000 however overall there does not seem to be enough information to conclude that goals impact success or failure because the results across the various goal ranges has no consistency.

 - What are some limitations of this dataset?
   - There is no data to measure the effectiveness of the pitch